Technologicat/unpythonic/doc/dialects/listhell.md

-## Listhell: it's not Lisp, it's not Python, it's not Haskell
+## Listhell: It's not Lisp, it's not Python, it's not Haskell

 Powered by [`mcpyrate`](https://github.com/Technologicat/mcpyrate/) and `unpythonic`.